OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class01-ProjectsAndProjectGroups.md

 Navigate to the Pojects page in the Octopus Deploy interface and click "ADD GROUP", enter a name and click "SAVE".

+[Name is "Octopus Deploy Fundamentals Demos"]

 Now click "ADD PROJECT", provide a name for this component, and click "SAVE".
 You've just created your first project.

+[Name is "Random Quotes"]

 Let's start by reviewing the settings for our Project.